Retinal Tears & Detachments

 The most common signs of a retinal tear or detachment are:

-If you experience any of these symptoms, Dr. Ross Chod and Dr. Michael Jansen performs a retinal examination to get to the bottom of the problem.
+If you experience any of these symptoms, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz perform a retinal examination to get to the bottom of the problem.

 How are retinal tears or detachments repaired?

 When it comes to a retinal tear or detachment, surgery is almost always the best course of action to preserve your eyesight.
-After diagnosing your condition, Dr. Ross Chod and Dr. Michael Jansen may recommend one of several procedures, including:
+After diagnosing your condition, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz may recommend one of several procedures, including:

 Retinal tears

-For retinal tears, Dr. Ross Chod and Dr. Michael Jansen may use laser surgery (photocoagulation) to reattach your retina around the tear, or they may use a freezing technique to create scar tissue that helps anchor your retina.
+For retinal tears, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz may use laser surgery (photocoagulation) to reattach your retina around the tear, or they may use a freezing technique to create scar tissue that helps anchor your retina.

 Retinal detachments

 In cases of detachment, you need surgery right away.
-To correct the detachment, Dr. Ross Chod and Dr. Michael Jansen may turn to a pneumatic retinopexy, where he injects a bubble of air and gas into your eye to push your retina back.
+To correct the detachment, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz may turn to a pneumatic retinopexy, where he injects a bubble of air and gas into your eye to push your retina back.
 He may also perform a vitrectomy, where he removes your vitreous and then injects air or gas to fill the space to reposition your retina.
 The cavity eventually refills with fluid as the gas is absorbed.
-Finally, Dr. Ross Chod and Dr. Michael Jansen may tackle the problem from the outside and sew a piece of silicone to the surface of your eye to prevent your vitreous from pulling at your retina.
+Finally, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz may tackle the problem from the outside and sew a piece of silicone to the surface of your eye to prevent your vitreous from pulling at your retina.

 For surgical repair of a torn or detached retina, call Retina Specialists of Colorado or use the online booking tool.